 When you partner with Fairtrade, you want to know that your business has a positive impact for farmers and workers and the world as a whole.
-Here are some of the ways the Fairtrade system and the farmers within it have made a positive impact over the last two and half decades that Fairtrade has been operating.
+Here are some of the ways the Fairtrade system and the farmers within it have made a positive impact.

 Decent livelihoods and living wage